-L. DISRUPTION
+H. DISRUPTION

-A student shall not, by noise, coercion, intimidation, fear, passive resistance, or any other conduct, cause substantial and material disruption or obstruction of any lawful right, mission, process, or function of any school, school bus (throughout these rules, "school bus" means any bus, public or private, being used at the time for school purposes), school personnel or student: nor shall any student engage in such conduct in an attempt to cause any such disruption or obstruction; nor shall any student urge others to engage in any such disruptive or obstructive conduct.
+A student shall not, by use of violence, force, noise, coercion, threat, intimidation, fear, passive resistance or any other conduct cause substantial and material disruption or obstruction of any lawful right, mission, process, or function of any school, school bus (throughout these rules. "school bus" means any bus, public or private, being used at the time for school purposes) school personnel or student; nor shall any student engage in such conduct in an attempt to cause any such disruption or obstruction; nor shall any student urge others to engage in any such disruptive or obstructive conduct: